 The small patch of trees near the Blue Mosque in Sultanahmet park was always full of bird calls.
 Black-billed magpies had their young and we creating quite a racket.
 Lots of small Passeriformes fluttered from branch to branch high up in the canopy, too far and too fast to identify with a naked eye.
 Eurasian collared doves and Laughing doves were much easier to spot.

-Back at along the shore of Bosphorus I spotted a White wagtail doing it little dance on the boulders.
+Back at along the shore of Bosphorus, I spotted a White wagtail doing its little dance on the boulders.